-As a Limited Partner in DiVall Insured Income Properties 2 Limited Partnership ("DiVall 2" or the "Partnership") we are providing you and our other Limited Partners an opportunity to consent to a sale of the Partnership's Properties and the dissolution of the Partnership ("Proposed Sale and Dissolution").
-The Consent Solicitation is made on behalf of the Partnership by The Provo Group, Inc., as General Partner of the Partnership.
+As a Limited Partner in DiVall Insured Income Properties 2 Limited Partnership ("DiVall 2" or the "Partnership") we are providing you and our other Limited Partners an opportunity to consent to a sale of the Partnership's properties and the dissolution of the Partnership ("Proposed Sale and Dissolution").
+This consent solicitation is made on behalf of the Partnership by The Provo Group, Inc., as General Partner of the Partnership.

-During the Consent process in May 2001, we expressed to you that if the majority did not consent to the Proposed Sale and Dissolution (in 2001, 74% voted against such sale and dissolution) that we would circulate a new Consent every two years to provide the Limited Partners' additional opportunities to submit their consent regarding such sale and dissolution.
-We conducted a similar Consent process in 2003, 2005 and 2007, and in each instance the majority of Limited Partners have not voted in favor of such a sale.
+During the consent solicitation process in May 2001, we expressed to our Limited Partners that if the holders of a majority of our outstanding Limited Partnership units did not consent to the Proposed Sale and Dissolution (in 2001, 74% voted against such sale and dissolution) proposed at that time that we would circulate a new consent every two years to provide the Limited Partners' additional opportunities to consent to the sale of our properties and dissolution of the Partnership.
+We conducted similar consent processes in 2003, 2005, 2007, 2011 and 2013, and in each instance the holders of a majority of our outstanding Limited Partnership units did not voted in favor of such a sale and dissolution.
+In 2009, the holders of a majority of our outstanding Limited Partnership units voted, in response to the Partnership's consent solicitation, to extend the term of the Partnership to November 30, 2020.